loconomics/loconomics/docs/App Accessibility Policy.md

 # App Accessibility Policy
 Loconomics Cooperative, Inc. is committed to ensuring accessibility of its website and intranet to people with disabilities.
 New and updated web content produced by our organization will meet [WCAG](https://www.w3.org/TR/WCAG/) [2.0 Guidelines](https://www.w3.org/TR/WCAG20/#guidelines), [Conformance Level AA](https://www.w3.org/TR/WCAG20/#conformance-reqs), by September 1st, 2017.
+By meeting this conformance level, we also will comply with Section 508.

 Existing web content produced by our organization will meet our standard by September 1st, 2017.